 [see the bottom of this page for URLs of handouts and complete teaching materials used in Composition Pedagogy classes/workshops]

-I am in my 34th year as a full-time professor of music composition, with a year at Webster University in St. Louis and 33 at the Conservatory of Music and Dance at the University of Missouri-Kansas City.
-It has been a joy to participate daily in the artistic growth of our Conservatory for over three decades, and to help our music composition program become one of the largest and most prestigious programs in the U.S.
+As of the first iteration of this class, I was in my 34th year as a full-time professor of music composition, with a year at Webster University in St. Louis and 33 at the Conservatory of Music and Dance at the University of Missouri-Kansas City.
+It was a joy to participate daily in the artistic growth of our Conservatory for over three decades, and to help our music composition program become one of the largest and most prestigious programs in the U.S.

 In spite of the fact that over 1700 colleges and universities in the US provide instruction in music composition, there is almost no published literature that describes what takes place in these classrooms and teaching studios, and almost none that attempts to codify a set of teaching methodologies, assessment rubrics, or experiential learning mechanisms in historical or current practice.